keymon/springerpe.github.io/_posts/2014-09-22-trello-iteration-reporting.md

 ![Iteration details]({{ site.url }}/images/iterationdetails.png)

-- **Iteration details**
+- **Iteration Details**
-  - calculates the story points for each label in each list
+  - Calculates the story points for each label in each list

 ![Daily status]({{ site.url }}/images/dailystatus.png)

-- **Daily status**
+- **Daily Status**
-  - calculates the daily story points based for: Left in Iteration, Work in Progress, Completed Work
+  - Calculates the daily story points based for: Left in Iteration, Work in Progress, Completed Work

 ![Hash Tags Data]({{ site.url }}/images/hashtagsdata.png)

 - **Hash Tags Data**
-  - lists the hash tags used in cards and the equivalent total story points for each hash tag
+  - Lists the hash tags used in cards and the equivalent total story points for each hash tag

 After creating the data sheets, the script then creates the following charts: